 On February 6, 1965, after merger of the Unitarian and Universalist denominations, the congregation again changed its name and became what it is today, the Unitarian Universalist Fellowship of Huntington.

 Unitarian (and later Unitarian Universalist) church polity is not hierarchical.
 The congregations themselves conduct ministerial searches and make the official call to service.
 On June 17, 1962, the congregation voted without dissent to call the Reverend Ralph Stutzman as its first full-time minister.
 It also voted to maintain a strong lay Program Committee.
 Sunday services would be shared between minister and lay leaders, a tradition that continues to the present day.
 Reverend Stutzman remained with the Fellowship for eighteen years.
-He was followed by three full-time ministers: the Reverend Bruce Marshall, the Reverend Beth Graham and the Reverend Paul Ratzlaff.
-The forty-five year span represented by these four ministers speaks to the strong relationships that we have been able to enjoy with them.
+He was followed by four full-time ministers: the Reverend Bruce Marshall, the Reverend Beth Graham, the Reverend Paul Ratzlaff, and our current minister, the Reverend Jude Geiger.
+The fifty-five year span represented by these five ministers speaks to the strong relationships that we have been able to enjoy with them.

 In 1948, the congregation started its first Religious Education program.
 Beginning with just a few youngsters, Religious Education has become a vital and compelling aspect of this religious community.
-Currently, the Fellowship program, under the professional leadership of Carolyn Freud, offers a variety of curricula from pre-school to high school.
+Currently, the Fellowship program, under the professional leadership of Starr Austin, offers a variety of curricula from pre-school to high school.
 A one-week summer camp on Shelter Island, Sophia Fahs, has been popular for many years.

 Since the 1970’s, the Fellowship, in conjunction with other Unitarian Universalist congregations, has offered interested teens the program “About Your Sexuality.”
 Under an expanded scope, the program is now known as “Our Whole Lives.”
 Fellowship students attend these programs with teens from other Long Island UU churches and fellowships, often forming friendships that continue after their participation in the programs has completed.